Aditi-Gp/Travel-Assistant-Bot/README.md

 ![Yoliday Banner](demo.png)

 Welcome to the **Yoliday Travel Assistant Bot**, built using [Rasa](https://rasa.com/)!
-This project was developed as part of the **Yoliday LLP Rasa Bot Development Internship Assessment**.

 The chatbot assists users with:
 - Travel planning